RahulSindwani1/ClassNotes/RippleNoteByRahul.md

 Ripple allows two types of transactions: direct XRP payments and path-based settlement transactions.
 A direct payment involves a transfer of XRP between two wallets which may not have a credit path between them.
 Path-based settlement transactions transfer any type of credit (ﬁat currencies, cryptocurrencies and user-deﬁned currencies) between  two wallets having a suitable set of credit paths between them.

 ### **[Paper Contribution]** ###
-The paper visualize the Ripple network we crawled in Figure 3.
+The paper visualize the Ripple network in Figure 2.
+In total there are 470 communities composed only of two or more nodes.
+The communities composed of bigger number of nodes include the gateways wallets.
+Finally, communities with 2 to 7 nodes are the most frequent in the Ripple network.
+This community structure indicates the Ripple network is developing.

 ![alt text](/Images/Capture2.PNG)